chtheodoro/habfuzz/tests/README.md

 Test application instructions:

 1. Put the test (e.g. test_centroid.f95), along with its relevant driver file (test_centroid_driver.f95) in a separate folder of your choice
-2. Copy the files fdeclarations.f95 and the relevant subroutine (e.g. centroid) from the 'habfuzz' subfolder and paste them to the previous folder
+2. Copy the files fdeclarations.f95 and the relevant subroutine (e.g. centroid.f95) from the 'habfuzz' subfolder and paste them to the previous folder
-3. Copy and paste fruit.f95 from the 'tests' sunfolder to the previous folder
+3. Copy and paste fruit.f95 from the 'tests' subfolder to the previous folder

 You should have all the files in the same folder (e.g. fdeclarations.f95, centroid.f95, fruit.f95, test_centroid.f95, test_centroid_driver.f95)